Baish-0/odin-recipes/README.md

 Hello World!

 In this project, we're going to build a simple recipes website.
+To build the project, we're going to use HTML basic elements.